Professor, University of Montreal. Principal Investigator, CRCHUM.

 GAUDELINE RÉMILLARD-LABROSSE, Lab manager

 Gaudeline did her undergraduate studies in health sciences at Université de Montréal.
 She completed her PhD in cell biology in the lab of Roger Lippé, where she studied intracellular transport using herpes simplex virus type I as a model.
-She pursued her academic path by doing a brief postdoc fellowship in Nicole Leclerc’s lab, for which she received a GRSNC grant.
+She pursued her academic path by doing a brief postdoc fellowship, for which she received a GRSNC grant.
 The main objective of the project was to study intracellular transport of proteins involved in neurodegenerative pathologies.
-She is now a part of Greg Fitzharris’ team as a research assistant and in her spare time she is doing bioinformatics studies on phylogeny.
+She is now a part of Greg Fitzharris’ team as the lab manager.